 Defensible space is the area immediately surrounding a structure where vegetation management measures to reduce fuels are implemented, providing the key point of defense from an approaching wildland fire, or defense against escaping structure fires.
-This zone is an area where fuel loads are reduced within 100 feet of the structure, comprised of three zones.
+Fuel loads are reduced within 100 feet of the structures.
+The 100 feet of defensible space is subdivided into three zones.
 Zone 0 involves removal of all vegetation using a variety of methods within 5 feet of structures and allows only non-flammable hardscaping or similar techniques.
 Zone 1 involves removal of all dead matter and dense fuels within 30 feet of buildings, decks, and other structures typically using manual and mechanical techniques.
 Zone 2 involves mowing, removal of ladder fuels, and thinning of vegetation extending from 30 to 100 feet out from buildings and structures (California Government Code 51182, and Public Resources Code Sections 4290 and 4291).
 Midpen has developed a Defensible Space Permit Program and Clearing Guidelines for adjacent property owners, tenants, homeowners' associations, educational institutions, civic groups and other organizations to create defensible space on Midpen lands adjacent to their homes and other qualifying structures.
 Defensible space surrounding Midpen-owned structures is maintained annually by Midpen and/or its tenants.

-Maintenance of defensible space will occur on an annual basis around an estimated 117 Midpen-owned structures by Midpen staff and/or by residential, commercial or agricultural/rangeland tenants.
+Maintenance of defensible space will occur on an annual basis around an estimated 117 Midpen-owned structures.
+The work will be approved by Midpen and performed by Midpen employees and/or by residential, commercial or agricultural/rangeland tenants.
 Along the perimeter of Midpen lands, additional vegetation treatment may be required by other agency regulations or ordinances.
-Defensible space of private property, including private homes located adjacent to Midpen lands, is the responsibility of the person that owns, leases, controls, operates, or maintains the building or structure.
-Midpen works with communities, fire safe councils, and local fire agencies who wish perform fuel reduction on Midpen lands to permit ecologically sensitive work by other parties.
+Defensible space around private property, including private homes located adjacent to Midpen lands, is the responsibility of the person or entity that owns, leases, controls, operates, or maintains the building or structure.
+Midpen works with communities, fire safe councils, and local fire agencies who wish to perform fuel reduction on Midpen lands to permit ecologically sensitive work by other parties.